raresbit/pixelfixer/README.md

-# CSE3000 Research Project: Improving Pixel Art through Semi-Automated Correction of Spatial Faults
+# CSE3000 Research Project: Pixel Art 2.0 (Pixel Fixer)

 ## Project Info
-This project represents the codebase of Rares Bites' bachelor-end project (CSE3000).
-The main goal of the project was to correct common spatial faults in Pixel Art (i.e., mistakes relating to the pixel placement rather than the used color palettes), such as banding or pillow-shading.
+This repository represents the codebase of Rares Bites' bachelor-end project (CSE3000).
+It accompanies the bachelor thesis, aimed at creating techniques for correcting banding and pillow-shading in Pixel Art.

 ### Libraries Used
 - [Dear ImGui](https://github.com/ocornut/imgui) – GUI